huhan8371/loopback-example-relations-basic/README.md

   - [Conclusion](#7-conclusion)

 #Overview
+The purpose of this example is to demonstrate model relations in [LoopBack](http://loopback.io).
 We will create a web application to demonstrate model relations.
 The main page will consist of various links that allow us to query and filter data through an exposed REST API.

 #Prerequisites
 This guide assumes you have working knowledge of: